 It comes with more than 20 hardware accessories like DDJ-800 and DDJ-1000 among other choices to choose from and includes third-party hardware support.
 This hardware like all others makes the user experience much better and will also help your creativity.

-This software is more on the dearer side and will only go up if we also include the hardware accessories along with the software.
-Nevertheless, this is an excellent software to use and make music.
+Pioneer DJ is more on the dearer side and will only go up if we also include the hardware accessories along with the software.
+Nevertheless, this is excellent software to use and make music.
 You can visit the link for more details and pricing.

 5. Native Instrument Traktor PRO